Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After the signs above, descend steeply into Negreira itself and come to a T-intersection with the AC-447 in the center of town.
 It is another 1/2 kilometer walk from the top of the final hill climb in Chancela to this intersection.

 Here you will encounter many more signs and the 69.93 kilometer marker, below.
-I have stayed in the Albergue Alecrin, just a few meters to the right on the AC-447, a comfortable enough place with kitchen, living and dining communal spaces.
+I have stayed in the Albergue Alecrin, just a few meters to the right on the AC-447, a comfortable but basic place with a kitchen, living and dining communal spaces.

 69.93 Kilometer Marker in Negreira on day one, Finisterre Way69.93 Kilometer Marker in Negreira